Rad Cars with Rad Surfboards is the brainchild

 What's your process?

 Typically I will sketch it out in pencil.
 Go over it in pen.
 Scan it in.
 Clean it up in photoshop and color it digitally.
-But on occasion, I also hand-paint.
+But on occasion, I'll hand-paint them.
 Usually the hand-painted RCWRS are for gallery shows or a special requests from customers.

 What’s the ultimate Rad Car/Rad Surfboard combo?